ib-hussain/Cinemago/README.md

 # Cinemago🥀

-Cinemago is a movie recommendation and rating platform built with HTML, CSS, JavaScript, and Flask (Python).
-It allows users to browse, rate, and suggest movies while maintaining user preferences in a CSV-based backend system.
+Cinemago is a movie recommendation and rating platform built using Flask, HTML, CSS, and JavaScript.

-## 🔧 Features
+## 🚀 Features

+- Browse and search for movies
-- 🎞️ Movie discovery and rating
+- Rate and review films
-- ⭐ Weighted rating system (based on user types)
-- 📊 Personalised suggestions
+- Personalized recommendations
-- 🧠 User classification logic (CSV-backed)
+- User authentication and profiles
-- 🔐 Simple login/signup functionality
-- 📈 Community-driven suggestions

-## 💻 Tech Stack
+## 🛠️ Technologies Used

+- Python (Flask)
+- HTML5 & CSS3
-- **Frontend**: HTML, CSS, JavaScript
+- JavaScript (Vanilla)
-- **Backend**: Flask (Python)
-- **Storage**: CSV files (no external database used)
+- SQLite for the database

+📄 License
+This project is licensed under the MIT License.

+🌐 Live Demo
+Check out the live version at https://cinemago.com

+🤝 Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

+📧 Contact
+For any inquiries, please contact <href email